t3rm1n4l/t3rm1n4l.github.io/about/index.markdown

 ![](/images/about.jpg)
 Sarath Lakshman is a software engineer living in Bangalore, India.
 Currently he is a developer working on indexing and storage problems at enterprise NoSQL database company, Couchbase.
 Sarath is a hacktivist of opensource software and had contributed to various projects.
-He published ariticles on opensource and also authored a book on Linux shell scripting.
+He has published ariticles on opensource and also authored a book on Linux shell scripting.

 He loves working on system software, distributed systems and storage engines.